Frequently Asked Questions

 - Learn emerging trends and best practices for SEL implementation

-The Council recognizes the importance of evidence-based programming and assessment tools and appreciates the investment that many providers have made to establish evidence of effectiveness/validity.
+The Association recognizes the importance of evidence-based programming and assessment tools and appreciates the investment that many providers have made to establish evidence of effectiveness/validity.
 We also understand that many providers are still working towards establishing an evidence base.
 Providers can demonstrate effectiveness with a program/assessment listed in one of the following guides—CASEL Program Guides, Harvard GSE Navigating SEL from the Inside Out, RAND SEL Interventions Under the Every Student Succeeds Act, SEL Assessment Guide, RAND Education Assessment Finder—or describe plans to study their program/assessment effectiveness.